firedrakeproject/firedrake/docs/source/external_operators.rst

 interface composes seamlessly with the Firedrake assembly system, and one can assemble external operators as well as variational forms and expressions containing external operators.
 Firedrake assembles expressions or variational forms containing external operators by representing the assembled object as a directed acyclic graph (DAG).
-For example, assembling the Jacobian of `F` defined in equation :eq:`Jacobian_F` would result in the following DAG:
+For example, assembling the Jacobian of `F`, see :ref:`differentiation section <differentiation>`, would result in the following DAG:

 .. figure:: images/external_operators_DAG_Jacobian.png
    :figwidth: 70%